 If emergency radios are designed to help you survive an emergency, then they need to also be capable of surviving rough conditions.
 The best emergency radios are capable of withstanding bumps, drops and jostles.
 They're also water-resistant.
 Your radio needs to be able to handle the weather, especially while you're camping.

 Help & Support

 When working with any electronic device, we like to look into the help and support the manufacturer offers.
 That way, even after you make your purchase, you can stay informed and receive the support you need if something goes amiss.
-The services we looked into include email and phone contacts, FAQs pages and user forums.
+The services we looked into include email and phone contacts, FAQs pages, and user forums.

 Whether you're looking for a way to stay connected during a tornado warning or you simply want some tunes at the beach, a crank radio is a great device to have.
-Adding one to your survival kit or your camping gear helps ensure you never get caught unprepared.
+Adding one to your survival kit or your camping gear helps ensure you are never caught unprepared.